gitlabhq/gitlabhq/doc/ci/introduction/index.md

 located in the root path of your repository.

-In this file, you can define the scripts you want to run, define include and cache dependencies, choose what commands you want to run in sequence and those you want to run in parallel, define where you want to deploy your app, and choose if you want to run the script automatically or if you want to trigger it manually.
+In this file, you can define the scripts you want to run, define include and cache dependencies, choose commands you want to run in sequence and those you want to run in parallel, define where you want to deploy your app, and specify whether you will want to run the scripts automatically or trigger any of them manually.
 Once you're familiar with GitLab CI/CD you can add more advanced steps into the configuration file.

 To add scripts to that file, you'll need to organize them in a